rust-lang/book/src/ch09-02-recoverable-errors-with-result.md

 ```

 This isn't the only way to deal with errors, however.
 This entire section is
 supposed to be about recovering from errors, but we've gone back to panic.
+This
-This is true, and gets at an underlying truth: you can easily turn a
+observation gets at an underlying truth: you can easily turn a recoverable
-recoverable error into an unrecoverable one with `unwrap`, but you can't turn
+error into an unrecoverable one with `unwrap()` or `expect()`, but you can't
-an unrecoverable error into a recoverable one.
-This is why good Rust code
+turn an unrecoverable `panic!` into a recoverable one.
+This is why good Rust
-chooses to make errors recoverable: you give your caller options.
+code chooses to make errors recoverable: you give your caller options.

-The Rust community has a love/hate relationship with `unwrap`.
-It's useful
+The Rust community has a love/hate relationship with `unwrap()` and `expect()`.
+They're useful in tests since they will cause the test to fail if there's an
-in tests, and in examples where you don't want to muddy the example with proper
+error anyplace you call them.
+In examples, you might not want to muddy the code
-error handling.
-But if used in library code, mis-using that library can cause
+with proper error handling.
+But if you use them in a library, mis-using your
-your program to blow up, and that's not good.
+library can cause other people's programs to halt unexpectedly, and that's not
+very user-friendly.

 ## Propagating errors with `?`